Middle School Science Camp

 • Interact with NOAA scientists

-Campers spend the first part of the week visiting a variety of NOAA science offices, where they participate in activities that highlight the scientists’ work.
-Later in the week, campers work together with NOAA scientists to solve an environmental mystery.
+Campers spend the week visiting a variety of NOAA science offices, where they participate in activities that highlight the scientists’ work.
+Later in the week, campers work together with NOAA scientists and educators to apply what they’ve learned to real-world problem solving.
 Between activities with scientists, campers have fun participating in team-building exercises and outside games.

 NOAA Science Camp Engages Middle School Youth